 You’re probably thinking, “What a bloater!”
 Sadly, bloating is necessary when wading into America’s gun debate.
-A lot of people have a lot of opinions on how to tackle the epidemic of mass school shootings in America, and most of those views are steeped in cultural bias, social network propaganda and the babblings of blowhards on cable news outlets.
+A lot of people have a lot of opinions on how to tackle the epidemic of mass shootings in America, and most of those views are steeped in cultural bias, social network propaganda and the babblings of blowhards on cable news outlets.
 My opinions are not based on propaganda and cultural preferences.
 They’re informed by decades of personal experience handling firearms in mainly hostile situations.

 Why do I care?
 Because I live in America and I have a child who goes to school here.
-I’m having my say because if American gun laws don’t change—and radically so—my child’s life and the lives of millions of other children will continue to be in danger.
+I’m having my say because if American gun laws don’t change—and radically so—my child’s life and the lives of others will continue to be in danger.

-In my informed opinion, the only way to severely lessen mass school shootings in America is to ban the sale of assault rifles to begin with.
+In my informed opinion, the only way to severely lessen mass shootings, including in schools, is to ban the sale of assault style rifles to begin with.
 (I’d like to see SMGs and semi automatic pistols with large capacity magazines included too, but I know that would never receive traction at present).
 It is the ONLY answer today.
-Because as long as members of the public can get their hands on assault rifles, schools will always be vulnerable to mass shootings.
+Because as long as members of the public can get their hands on assault rifles, schools and other locations will always be vulnerable to mass shootings of dreadful consequences.

 Cue the outcry from so-called gun rights advocates.
 Those opposed to banning assault rifles usually fall back on that tired meme “guns don’t kill people, people kill people!” then pivot the conversation to mental illness.
 President Trump made that exact turn when tweeting about the mass school shooting in Parkland, Florida.